PiotrWojniak/MS3/README.md

 + ***Log out***

 When the user presses log out it successfully logs the user out and the 3 options from the navigation bar which are only available to users will disappear.

++ ***404 Error page***

+404 error page is a custom page for a non-existing domain and is present with easy navigation button back to the home page.

 ## Features left to implement
 1. In respond to the user needs sorting will be added in the future.